 - May perform collateral work with other University Residences teams

 Provide Conference On-Site Preparation and Assist with Daily Operations

-- Complete tasks to ensure conference readiness such as prepare keys for guests, guest paperwork, preform room/building inspections, and enter data into management software.
+Complete tasks to ensure conference readiness such as key prep for guests, guest paperwork, perform room/building inspections, and enter data into management software.

-- Facilitate check-ins and check-outs of conference guests with professional customer service and communication that meets a diverse range of conference guests.
+Facilitate check-ins and check-outs of conference guests with professional customer service and communication.

-- Help maintain a clean and organized work environment (office, front desks, space required for tasks completion).
+Help maintain a clean and organized work environment.

 Demonstrate Strong Communication, Teamwork and Cross-Cultural Awareness

 - Consistently work collaboratively in small groups to accomplish daily assigned tasks.

 - Attend, engage, and participate in daily staff meetings.

 - Build working relationships with other Summerstaff members through positive and constructive communication.